VincentSaelzler/cookbook/README.md

 bundle exec jekyll serve
 ```

-# Resizing Photos
+## Resizing Photos
 - Create a directory called `big-pics` if it doesn't already exist.
 - Place full size photos here
 - Run `python3 photo-shrink.py`

 This command is idempotent.
+Also, it will never delete files.

 The `big-pics` directory is ignored in source control via `.gitignore` and also ignored when Jekyll builds the site via `_config.yml`